-Definition administrator an administrator of a council appointed under the LGA other than an administrator appointed under section 66 committee see the definition of "council committee" complaint a code of conduct complaint made for the purposes of clauses 4.1 and 4.2 of the Procedures council includes county councils and joint organisations council committee a committee established by a council comprising of councillors, staff or other persons that the council has delegated functions to council committee member a person other than a councillor or member of staff of a council who is a member of a council committee other than a wholly advisory committee council official includes councillors, members of staff of a council, administrators, council committee members, delegates of council and, for the purposes of clause 4.16, council advisers councillor any person elected or appointed to civic office, including the mayor and includes members and chairpersons of county councils and voting representatives of the boards of joint organisations and chairpersons of joint organisations conduct includes acts and omissions delegate of council a person (other than a councillor or member of staff of a council) or body, and the individual members of that body, to whom a function of the council is delegated election campaign includes council, state and federal election campaigns environmental planning instrument has the same meaning as it has in the Environmental Planning and Assessment Act 1979 general manager includes the executive officer of a joint organisation joint organisation a joint organisation established under section 4000 of the LGA LGA the Local Government Act 1993 local planning panel a local planning panel constituted under the Environmental Planning and Assessment Act 1979 mayor includes the chairperson of a county council or a joint organisation members of staff of a council includes members of staff of county councils and joint organisation the Office Office of Local Government personal information information or an opinion (including information or an opinion forming part of a database and whether or not recorded in a material form) about an individual whose identity is apparent or can reasonably be ascertained from the information or opinion the Procedures the Procedures for the Administration of the Model Code of Conduct for Local Councils in NSW prescribed under the Regulation the Regulation the Local Government (General) Regulation 2005 voting representative a voting representative of the board of a joint organisation wholly advisory committee a council committee that the council has not delegated any functions to
+Definition advisory committee committees formed by Council with no delegated functions or decision-making authority including but not limited to Precinct Committees, working groups and advisory groups advisory committee member an elected or appointed member of an advisory committee including Precinct Executives but not Precinct members (see separate definition) committee see the definition of "council committee" complaint a code of conduct complaint made for the purposes of clauses 4.1 and 4.2 of the Procedures conduct includes acts and omissions council includes county councils and joint organisations council committee a committee established by a council comprising of councillors, staff or other persons that the council has delegated functions to and the council's audit, risk and improvement committee council committee member a person other than a councillor or member of staff of a council who is a member of a council committee other than a wholly advisory committee, and a person other than a councillor who is a member of the council's audit, risk and improvement committee council official includes councillors, members of staff of a council, administrators, council committee members, delegates of council and, for the purposes of clause 4.12, council advisers

+Definition councillor any person elected or appointed to civic office, including the mayor and includes members and chairpersons of county councils and voting representatives of the boards of joint organisations and chairpersons of joint organisations delegate of council a person (other than a councillor or member of staff of a council) or body, and the individual members of that body, to whom a function of the council is delegated designated person a person referred to in clause 4.8 election campaign includes council, state and federal election campaigns General Manager includes the executive officer of a joint organisation Joint organisation a joint organisation established under section 4000 of the LGA LGA the Local Government Act 1993 mayor includes the chairperson of a county council or a joint organisation members of staff of a council includes members of staff of county councils and joint organisation the Office Office of Local Government personal information information or an opinion (including information or an opinion forming part of a database and whether or not recorded in a material form) about an individual whose identity is apparent or can reasonably be ascertained from the information or opinion Precincts Regular, structured, resident meetings operated voluntarily by local residents as part of Randwick City Council's Precinct system.
+Precinct Executive An elected office bearer of a Precinct as voted at a properly convened meeting of the Precinct where a properly constituted election took place and the results have been accepted by the Council (The Precinct Executive is typically, but not limited, to the Chairperson, Secretary and Treasurer).
+Precinct member A resident or ratepayer within a prescribed Precinct area The Procedures the Procedures for the Administration of the Model Code of Conduct for Local Councils in NSW prescribed under the Regulation The Regulation the Local Government (General) Regulation 2005 wholly advisory committee a council committee that the council has not delegated any functions to